roseyume/tails-of-kafka/README.md

 Objective: Learn how messages flow from the topic to a consumer.

-- Create a consumer 'Mittens' configured for topic 'NeighborhoodUpdates, consumer group 'cat-consumers' and auto offset reset 'earliest'
+- Create a consumer 'Pixie' configured for topic 'NeighborhoodUpdates, consumer group 'cat-consumers' and auto offset reset 'earliest'

 ## 📦 Scenario 3: Late to the news!
 “Oh!
 Oh!
 Me too!
-I want to get the neighborhood gossip!” ~ Chase
+I want to get the neighborhood gossip!” ~ Sammy

 Objective: Learn how offset configurations can impact initial message consumption

-- Create another consumer 'Chase' configured for topic 'NeighborhoodUpdates in the consumer group 'dog-consumers' and auto offset reset 'latest'
+- Create another consumer 'Sammy' configured for topic 'NeighborhoodUpdates in the consumer group 'dog-consumers' and auto offset reset 'latest'

 ## 📦 Scenario 4: Scaling the Pet Gossip